 I wanted to take some time to highlight NIFS member Jack Taylor.
-He has been a member of NIFS in both the corporate fitness and fitness center side of things for the past three years.
 I have gotten to know Jack through the fall Half and Full Marathon Training Program.
-(He is training to run the Monumental Half Marathon, which will take place on November 7 here in Indianapolis.)
+(He is training to run the Monumental Half Marathon, which will take place on November 3rd here in Indianapolis.)
 He has a pretty cool story, which he shares with us here.

 How did you initially get started with running?

 I learned early in high school that I was more of a distance runner than a sprinter.
 While in the military, I identified running as one of my strong suits.
 During college I found that running casually was challenging, effective, and relatively inexpensive.
 I was in the Army/National Guard for 25+ years.
 Running helped me maintain a necessary level of fitness for whatever I was involved in.

 What is your story?
 Tell me a little bit about yourself and your health story.